Instagram, WhatsApp and Facebook are all down – here's what we know so far

 We’re aware that some people are experiencing issues with WhatsApp at the moment.
 We’re working to get things back to normal and will send an update here as soon as possible.
 Thanks for your patience!October 4, 2021

+None of the Facebook, Whatsapp, or Instagram accounts have stated what the exact issue is.
+As AppleInsider noticed, Cloudflare SVP Dane Knecht tweeted an observation that Facebook DNS and other services are down and 'their BGP routes have been withdrawn from the internet.'
+He noted that Cloudflare also saw its own failures, but a follow-up tweet suggested it was recovering.

+"Outages are increasing in volume and can often point towards a cyber-attack, but this can add to the confusion early on when we are diagnosing the causes," said Jake More, expert at cybersecurity and antivirus company ESET, in an emailed comment to TechRadar.
+"As we saw with Fastly in the summer, web-blackouts are more often originate from undiscovered software bug or even human error."

-March and April 2021 saw a major outage where each of these services was down for over half an hour each time.
+March and April 2021 saw a major outage where each of Facebook's services affected today – Facebook, Instagram, WhatsApp, and Facebook Messenger – was down for over half an hour each time.
 It may be a similar issue, as it is impacting the same series of Facebook owned apps and services.

 Last time we saw far more services impacted by the outage, and at the time of writing this seems to be limited to just Instagram, WhatsApp and Facebook's other services.